 Questions about feature sets are being replaced by questions about the technology itself.
 In the past, organizations might have asked if the solution had reporting, could integrate with labs, or had e-signature.
 But these days questions about scalability and configurability are more pertinent to the value that a solution provides.
 The data models of modern technology solutions are designed to be accessible and adaptable, so questions about individual features no longer carry as much importance.
 This represents a great opportunity for behavioral health, for which the regulatory climate is subject to ongoing change.

 The wants and needs of behavioral health organizations today demand more of the technology that supports them, particularly in regards to compliance, automation, interoperability, and business intelligence.
 It goes without saying—the healthcare industry is rife with outdated software solutions, many of which are decades old.

-Legacy systems are generally robust with features on account of their tenure, and it may be temping for an organizational leader to be drawn in for that reason.
-But health care is an evolving industry, and organizations have to account for new and revised regulatory guidance year after year.
+Legacy systems are generally robust with features on account of their tenure, and it may be temping for a leader to be drawn in for that reason.
+But health care is an evolving industry, and practices have to account for new and revised regulatory guidance year after year.
 Any successful, long-term technology solution is one that can respond to change quickly, which, depending on how old the technology is, might be difficult or even impossible.
 Consultants and referral sources that have been in the business long enough to have an established network are excellent resources for finding the right vendor.

 Taking on a fresh perspective of the process of evaluating EHR software will give practices a clear picture of how they can benefit the most from technology.
 A vision-based buying process, guided by a clear picture of organizational success, will result in value to the organization for years to come.